 - Vienna, VA campus is located just 15 minutes away from Arlington, VA and the Maryland border in Tyson’s Corner area.

 - Potomac’s online program can be used in conjunction with your on-campus classes or as a stand-alone option.
-If you choose to take your courses online at University of the Potomac, you will receive the same bachelor or associates degree as students sitting classrooms – the same Potomac courses and learning strategies.
+If you choose to take your MBA courses online, you will receive the same degree as students sitting classrooms – the same Potomac courses and learning strategies.
 The learning environment may be a bit less traditional, but the comprehensive education is the same.